136 Creative Party Ideas

 Put cotton candy in champagne flutes.
 Pour some vodka over it in front of your guests and watch it instantly dissolve.

-Then add pink champagne (make sure to leave a little space at the top).
+Then add pink champagne (leave a little space at the top).

-Then rest a piece of cotton candy on the top of the glass like a little pink cloud.
+Then, rest a piece of cotton candy on the glass like a pink cloud.
 Take care not to let it fall into the deliciously sweet, alcoholic mixture below until the drinks have been served.

 Check this video out by Tipsy Bartender if you want to see it in action.